 The systemd unit file specifying Varnish parameters, storage engines, and the VCL configuration file to load on startup.
 This file should not be edited, but overridden according to systemd best practices.

-Varnish starts, stops, restarts, and reloads using the following commands:
+Varnish enable, starts, stops, restarts, and reloads using the following commands:

 sudo systemctl start varnish